 - The deceased’s estate (if there is no surviving spouse, child, or parent)

-The purpose of a car accident wrongful death claim is to offset the financial (and emotional) impact of losing a loved one.
-The lawsuit considers the deceased’s life and the impact their death has on loved ones.
+The purpose of a car accident wrongful death claim is to seek justice from those responsible.
+A lawsuit also requests compensation for the loss of the deceased’s life and the financial, emotional, and other effects their death will have on their surviving loved ones.

-Another person’s negligence usually causes fatal car accidents.
-All drivers have a duty not to put others on the road in harm.
+Fatal car accidents are frequently attributed to the negligence of another person.
+All drivers are obliged to drive safely and avoid causing harm to other drivers and pedestrians.
 When someone fails to exercise reasonable care and causes an accident, they are liable for the damages.

-When someone dies and the car accident was another driver’s fault, family members file a wrongful death claim against the at-fault driver.
-However, in most cases, that driver’s auto insurance company is responsible for covering the damages.
+When someone dies in a car accident that was another driver’s fault, family members file a wrongful death claim against the at-fault driver.
+However, in most cases, the defendant’s auto insurance company is responsible for covering the damages.

 Proving Fault and Liability

 - Their negligence led or contributed directly to the victim’s death.

 The insurance company will look for ways to deny or undermine your wrongful death claim, so you must gather evidence to support your wrongful death case.
 Insurance companies care about their bottom line and do what they can to pay as little as possible.
 To get the damages you and your family deserve, you will need to assemble a solid case.

-This is hard enough for any injury victim, but it’s especially difficult when you’re mourning a loved one in the process.
+This is hard enough for any injury victim, but it is especially difficult when you are mourning the loss of a loved one.
 A wrongful death lawyer can handle the litigation process so you can focus on healing from your trauma.

 Is Another Driver Always at Fault in a Car Accident Death?

-When someone dies in a car accident, it’s often caused by another driver, but not always.
+When someone dies in a car accident, it is often caused by another driver, but not always.

 Damages You Can Claim After a Loved One Dies in a Car Accident

 If you bring a wrongful death claim on behalf of your loved one, you can sue for damages that include:

 - Medical expenses